 1. Introduce your dog to the crate.

-Put it in your lounge room and just leave it there with the door open.
+Set the crate up and just leave it there with the door open.
 Let your dog get used to its presence.
-If he shows interest in it by sniffing it or even looking inside, give him a reward.
-Any interaction with the crate should be positive.
+If he shows interest in it by sniffing it or even looking inside, reward him.
+Any interaction with the crate should earn a treat.

 2. Encourage your dog into the crate.

-Use a favorite treat to tempt him to step into the crate.
-Even one foot in should be rewarded, and don't ever force him in.
+Toss a favorite treat or toy in to tempt him to step into the crate.
+Reward him even if he steps one foot in.
+Don’t ever force him in.
 Over time, he should be happy to be lured in further and further, until his whole body is inside.
-Depending on your dog, this could take a few days or a few weeks but take your time.
+Depending on your dog, this could take a few minutes or a few days.

 3. Feed your dog in the crate.

 When he is content to be entirely inside the crate, give him his meals inside.
 Don't close the door yet; just put his bowl right inside so he has to walk in to get it.
 Eventually, move it to the back of the crate.

 When he’s happy to eat his meals in his crate, close the door for a second or two, then open it immediately and give your dog a treat if he has stayed calm.
 This will teach him that there's nothing to fear when the door is shut.

 Gradually increase the amount of time that the door remains closed.
 Remember to treat each time he tolerates it well.
 If he reaches his limit at five minutes, back up to four and start again from there.

 The best time to start this step is after he has had a good walk and has eaten dinner.
 He'll be tired and have a full tummy, both of which will make him feel like a nap.
 If he is okay with your leaving the room for a minute or two, gradually increase the duration.
 Be sure to reward him each time he stays quiet.